impin0/cryptography-2025/1_Information_Network_security_concepts/README.md

 - *Availability service* is one that protect a system to ensure its availability

 **List and briefly define categories of security mechanisms:**
+*Security mechanism* are processes used to detect, prevent or recover from a security attach
 - *Cryptographic algorithms* we can distinguish between reversible (E and D) and irreversible (only E) cryptographic mechanisms
 - *Data integrity* are a variety of mechanisms used to be assure the integrity of a data unit or streams of data unit
 - *Digital signature* data append to, or a cryptographic transformation of, a data unit that allow a recipient of the data to prove the source and integrity of the data sent